Avshalom-Mogos/flappyBird-js/README.md

 <img src="https://raw.githubusercontent.com/Avshalom-Mogos/portfolio/master/src/assests/GIFs/flappyBird.gif"/>

 ## How to use?
-- press Space or tap the screen to make the bird fly.
+- Press SPACE or tap the screen to make the bird fly.
 You needs to pass the pipes without touching them.

 ## Functionalities
 start/restart the game, make the bird fly.